Last Updated: July 2017

 Cost of Boat Tour and Guide Around Sian Ka’an

-Update regarding children: While the adult price is firmly fixed at $600 pesos per adult, many readers have reported the rate for children to be negotiable. $300 pesos seems to be the going rate for children, while infants and toddlers can likely join for free.
+Update regarding children: While the adult price is firmly fixed at $600 pesos per adult (as confirmed by many readers), some have reported the rate for children is negotiable. $300 pesos seems to be the going rate for kids, while infants and toddlers can likely go for free.

 For what it’s worth, below is an account from our experience in attempting to negotiate a fair price with a boatsman at the Muyil boat docks:

-At the docks we expected to be approached by the guides (as is annoyingly common throughout Mexico), but this one time when we were actually hoping to be approached, they did not.
+At the docks we expected to be approached by the guides (as is annoyingly common throughout Mexico), but here they did not.
 They’re a peaceful and non-aggressive bunch.
 We hung around for a while took pictures of the lagoon and were really surprised no one had come up to us offering their services.
 I finally approached them and asked in Spanish “Cuánto por una excursión en bote para dos personas?”
 (Translation: How much for a boat tour for two people?)
-A Mayan who spoke good English explained to us that the price was $1,200 pesos ($33 USD per person).
+A Mayan who spoke good English explained to us that the price was $1,200 pesos ($32 USD per person).
 That seemed high, so I figured this was very negotiable and tried to work him down, but he was not budging and insisted, “The price is the price.”
 Seeing that the boats appear to fit six people or so, I asked if we came back with our friends if the price for the boat would still be $1,200 pesos and whether we could share that cost six ways.
-He insisted that it would still be $600 ($33 USD) per person even with more people and that the trip is charged per person not boatload.”
+He insisted that it would still be $600 ($32 USD) per person even with more people and that the trip is charged per person not boatload.”

 We found the boat trip itself to be amazing and well worth what was seemingly a steep price by Mexico standards.
 We definitely highly recommend this Sian Ka’an boat trip.
 We were very glad we went.
 The boat trip is nearly 2 hours long and is highlighted by a magical swim/float through a mangrove-lined canal!